PatchDenoiser: Parameter-efficient multi-scale patch learning and fusion denoiser for Low-dose CT imaging: Experimental Setup

 \subsection{Training}

 All models are implemented using PyTorch.
-We employ the L1 loss function \eqref{eq1} and optimize the network parameters using the Adam optimizer with a cosine annealing learning rate schedule.
-The initial learning rate is set to $1e^{-2}$, with a minimum learning rate $\eta_{min} = \frac{1e^{-2}}{160}$.
-Training is performed with a batch size of 1 for 80 epochs on an NVIDIA RTX 5000 Ada Generation GPU.
-The total training time for the proposed model is approximately 56 minutes.
+We employ the L2 loss function \eqref{eq1} and optimize the network parameters using the AdamW optimizer with a cosine annealing learning rate schedule.
+The initial learning rate is set to $1e^{-2}$, with a minimum learning rate $\eta_{min} = 1e^{-6}$.
+Training is performed with a batch size of 16 on an NVIDIA RTX 5000 Ada Generation GPU.